Back in June 2019, I bought three Olimex A64-Olinuxino boards, which I'm using for testing and demos of networking protocols.

 Earlier kernels used to crash when the board would overheat.
 This is no longer the case with 5.10, which has working thermal management: the kernel will throttle the CPU when it overheats.
 It is therefore no longer necessary to limit the CPU's clock rate manually.

-The CPU is a quad-core Cortex-A53; it implements ARMv8.0-A, and Armbian runs in 64-bit mode.
-It is fast enough to do native compiles, but I prefer to cross-compile from a Debian desktop (use aarch64-linux-gnu-gcc for C, and GOARCH=arm64 for Go).
-This particular build of the Cortex-A53 implements the ARMv8 crypto extensions (AES, SHA-1, SHA-2), which are well supported by the Linux ecosystem (at least by the kernel, by OpenSSL, and by the Go runtime).
-This makes the board useful for network servers and VPNs.
+The CPU is a quad-core Cortex-A53; it implements ARMv8.0-A, and Debian runs in 64-bit mode.
+It is fast enough to do native compiles, but I prefer to cross-compile from a Debian desktop.
+For C, I use

 The chip is a RTL8723BS connected over SDIO, with a PCB antenna (there's no external antenna connector).
 It's a 1×1 2.4GHz-only chip.
 Either the chip or the Linux driver has some limitations:

 Earlier kernels used to have a problem with AP mode.
 AP mode works fine with 5.10.

 BlueTooth 4.0 (with BLE).
 It works.
 I'm getting roughly 2Mbit/s over BNEP, with 20ms latency.

 The BlueTooth interface disappears after a reboot (this is still the case with kernel 5.10).
 You need to physically power-cycle the board in order to recover.

 The board runs fine on a 1400mAh toy battery.
 The PMIC indicates that it's using 800mA when idle; if that's accurate, then the small battery should be enough for a few hours continuous use, which is enough for most demos.